SquareGPS/navixy-api/docs/backend-api/websocket/events.md

 ## Logout event

-These messages are coming from server if client is [subscribed](./subscription.md). to the any event.
-It's occur in cases:
+These messages are coming from server if client [subscribed](./subscription.md) to the any event.
+It occurs in the next cases:

 * User logged out.
 * User session expired (did not renew during one month).
 * Sub-user is blocked by master-user.
 * User has restored his password.
 * User has changed his password.
 * User blocked from admin panel.
 * User was corrupted (removed).

 Message fields:

 * `type` - "event".
 * `event` - "logout".
 * `data` - "session closed".

 Message sample:
 ```json